suardi26/Java-Basic/If Statement/README.md

 ## If Statement
 ##### Notes !!! : this script is intended for those who are just starting to learn java.
 If you already understand basic Java, please skip it.

-- <samp>if-else statement / branching is a programming technique used to determine the flow of execution program. for example: when the condition</samp>
+- <samp>if-else statement / branching is a programming technique used to determine the flow of execution program.</samp>

-  <samp>is true then "program code A"  will be executed, but when If the condition evaluates to false, then "program code B" will be executed.</samp>
+  <samp>for example: when the condition is true then "program code A"  will be executed, but when If the condition</samp>

+  <samp>evaluates to false, then "program code B" will be executed.</samp>

   <samp>Format :</samp>